Studebaker: In the beginning

-In 1895, John M. Studebaker's son-in-law Fred Fish urged for development of 'a practical horseless carriage'.
+In 1895, John M. Studebaker's son-in-law Fred Fish urged the development of 'a practical horseless carriage'.
 When, on Peter Studebaker's death, Fish became chairman of the executive committee in 1897, the firm had an engineer working on a motor vehicle.
 At first, Studebaker opted for electric (battery-powered) over gasoline propulsion.
 While manufacturing its own Studebaker Electric vehicles from 1902 to 1911, the company entered into body-manufacturing and distribution agreements with two makers of gasoline-powered vehicles, Garford of Elyria, Ohio, and the Everitt-Metzger-Flanders (E-M-F) Company of Detroit and Walkerville, Ontario.
 Studebaker began making gasoline-engined cars in partnership with Garford in 1904.

 Studebaker marque established in 1911

 In 1910, it was decided to refinance and incorporate as the Studebaker Corporation, which was concluded on February 14, 1911, under New Jersey laws.
 The company discontinued making electric vehicles that same year.
 The financing was handled by Lehman Brothers and Goldman Sachs who provided board representatives including Henry Goldman whose contribution was especially esteemed.